enkidevs/curriculum/mongodb/intro/crud-intro/create-collection.md

 // { "ok": 1 }
 ```

-**Note:** MongoDB will also automatically create a collection when you create/insert a new document.
-You don't really need to create a collection unless you want a specific configuration.
+**Note**: If a collection doesn’t exist when you create/insert a new document, MongoDB will create one for you

 To list all collections within a database, you need to use the `show collections` command: